aexoden/ff4-documentation/introduction.rst

 time, the focus is on the US release Rev A (or 1.1).
 Eventually, however, the goal is to document all SNES or SFC versions, and the differences among them.

+The information in this documentation comes primarily from two sources:

+- Analysis of the disassembled code from the ROM itself.
+- Observation of how things operate using a debugger.

-Information is primary derived from an analysis of the ROM itself, mostly by analyzing the code.
-Some well-known trivial information may be included as well, so long as it is not contradicted by the code analysis.
-In general, anecdotes, statistical sampling, or other published technical documentation are not used as sources.
+Some well-known trivial information may be included as well to the extent that it is not contradicted by either of the two previous sources.
+In contrast, anecdotes, statistical sampling, or other published technical documentation are not used as sources, though they may be used for confirmation or indications of areas that merit further research.

+Ultimately, I want this to be the most accurate resource regarding the inner workings of Final Fantasy IV.
+Incomplete information is acceptable, but incorrect information is not.
 If you do find any errors, please contact `the author <jason@calindora.com>`_.
 Please be prepared to back up any non-trivial corrections with either your own code analysis or other compelling evidence.

 Conventions
 ===========